tiefejos/first_clock/README.md

 **Goals**
-1.Build an arduino digital clock. <br>
+1. Build an arduino digital clock.

-2.24 LEDs installed and in sync with time and chime melody. <br>
+2. 24 LEDs installed and in sync with time and chime melody.

-3.Play the Westminster Quarters
+3. Play the Westminster Quarters

 4.

 -------------------